Do you want to Improve your Hair Elasticity or find out why your Hair is Stretchy?

 During my years in the salon, I was typically working with time-poor clients.
 Mags was no exception.
 Firstly, she didn’t have time to fuss with her hair.
-Secondly, she wanted a simple solution to incorporate into her lifestyle so she could easily manage her curls.
+Secondly, she wanted a simple solution to incorporate into her lifestyle and easily manage her curls.
 For Mags, her hair goal was keeping her curly hair looking good in-between washes with a simple routine.

 I’ve worked with a lot of curly hair during my career and, I’ve found that taking a simple approach gets the best results.

 First up, Mags needed a great haircut.
 Secondly, we agreed on a plan to get more moisture into her hair.
 So, Mags would add a second wash to her hair each week.
 But, this was a challenge for Mags.
-This was something she felt she didn’t have the time for.
+She felt she didn’t have the time.

 Mags kicked off her journey back to bouncy curls by giving her hair a moisture boost.
 For the first two weeks, she gave her hair two treatments with Restore and Shine Hair Masque.
 After that, she used Restore and Shine Hair Masque once a week every week.

-Restore and Shine Hair Masque did two things for Mags’ hair.
+Restore and Shine Hair Masque did two things for Mags’s hair.
 It delivered moisture right to the core of her hair and smoothed the cuticle to enable her hair to retain moisture.
-By doing this, her hair regained elasticity over 3 to 4 weeks and, her curls started to bounce back.
+By doing this, she restored hair elasticity over 3 to 4 weeks and, her curls started to bounce back.